-- reviewing and advising, on our strategic direction with respect to, and investment in, research and development and technology for our current and planned platform and pipeline, including research, preclinical and clinical development programs; - advising and discussing with management science, medical and technology-related operational issues; and - receiving and reviewing reports and presentations from management on the status of our science and technology strategy.
+- reviewing and advising, on our strategic direction with respect to, and investment in, research and development and technology for our current and planned platform and pipeline, including research, preclinical and clinical development programs; - · advising and discussing with management science, medical and technology-related operational issues; and - receiving and reviewing reports and presentations from management on the status of our science and technology strategy.

-The Science and Technology Committee did not meet in 2022 as it was not yet established.
+The Science and Technology Committee met 3 times in 2023.